allan-tulane/fa-25-recitation-01-Dylan-Sawransky/README.md

 - [ ] 4.
 Describe the worst case input value of `key` for `linear_search`? for `binary_search`?

 **TODO: your answer goes here**
-The worst case input value for linear would be the last value and for binary it would also be the last value but could also be the first value.

 - [ ] 5.
 Describe the best case input value of `key` for `linear_search`? for `binary_search`?

 **TODO: your answer goes here**
-The best case for linear would be the first input value and the best for binary would be the middle.

 - [ ] 6.
 Complete the `time_search` function to compute the running time of a search function.
 Note that this is an example of a "higher order" function, since one of its parameters is another function.